La Idea Incubator Project

-Each participating La Idea Incubator Soft Landings recipient will receive up to $20,000* (some expenses must be paid to pre-selected vendors) in funding to cover costs associated with hosting the Central American entrepreneurs.
+Each participating La Idea Incubator Soft Landings recipient will receive up to $15,000 in funding to cover costs associated with hosting the Central American entrepreneurs.

-Interested in being a host Soft Landing site for the La Idea Incubator Program?
+Interested in being a host Soft Landing site for the La Idea Incubator Project?

 Additionally, La Idea Incubator Soft Landings recipients will have the exclusive opportunity to build relationships with high-potential Soft Landing clients – Founders/CEOs from throughout Latin America seeking to expand their business into the United States.
-These entrepreneurs, selected from a highly competitive vetting process hosted by key leadership from the Small Business Network of the Americas grant program, will ensure high quality participants are selected to participate in the La Idea Soft Landings cohorts.
+These entrepreneurs, selected from a highly competitive vetting process, will ensure high quality participants are selected to participate in the La Idea Soft Landings cohorts.
 Selected participant entrepreneurs from Central America will be vetted on their product’s or service’s commercial viability, demonstrated tangible assets (IP, inventory, equipment, etc.), market opportunities for their products/services in US markets, strong management team, etc.

 The Train the Trainer program, Forming Catalysts, seeks to develop business support skills through a virtual and face-to-face program in order to inspire, educate and prepare the next generation of entrepreneurs in Central America.
 The program offers the opportunity to boost entrepreneurship in the region through the empowerment of new generations of change agents.

 A new generation of entrepreneurs stimulates and generates confidence in economies, helps address unemployment and fosters innovation in all industries and sectors.
 The leadership of new entrepreneurs becomes the inspiration for others, inspiring further entrepreneurship and creating meaningful societal impact.